-In amazingly fast timing, the FDA has approved the next-generation Dexcom G5 continuous glucose monitor (CGM) system that will communicate directly with a mobile device, eliminating the need for a separate receiver!
+In amazingly fast timing that rises to the level of historic, the FDA has approved the next-generation Dexcom G5 continuous glucose monitor (CGM) system that will communicate directly with a mobile device and doesn't require the separate receiver to actually be used!

 The California CGM company announced the news Tuesday morning, almost a week after regulators had made the actual approval decision.
 Dexcom submitted the G5 for regulatory review on Feb.
 25, so it took the FDA less than six months to give this next-gen CGM the green light.
 Seriously, that's quick!